jwl-7/c0de_gr1nd/python_explanations/pascal_triangle.md

 # Compute Rows in Pascal's Triangle
-Write a program which takes as input a nonnegative integer _n_ and returns the first _n_ rows of Pascal's triangle.
+Given a nonnegative integer _n_, generate the first _n_ rows of Pascal's triangle.

 ## Example
-Here is a figure depicting the first five rows of a graphic that is known as Pascal's triangle:
+Here is a figure depicting the first five rows of Pascal's triangle:
 ```
         -----
         | 1 |